Snowdonia Hike via Miners Track 25/11/2018

 The final push of the walk was the straight road back round the lakes in the cwm.
 It was now dark, the sun had set.
 So, using the torch on our phones (because there’s always one thing we forget) we sang our way back to the car.

 Overall, we were walking for 7 hours, with several breaks for dressing and undressing, drinks and toilet stops.
-The weather was dry and, all round, a pretty nice day.
+The weather was dry and, all round, a pretty nice day for a Snowdonia hike.

 I am so proud of my 3 little mountaineers and the way they conquered the challenge with such grit.
 This was a day that had no moans, no arguments and no accidents; which, lets face it, is a miracle in itself!